BlockFi, which lends money to cryptocurrency holders, just raised $18.3 million led by Valar Ventures – TechCrunch

 He told us last year that his “lightbulb moment” for the company came as he was in the process of getting a loan for an investment property.
 Instead of using a traditional bank, he decided to list his crypto holdings to see what would happen, and the response was overwhelming.
 “I realized that there was no debt or credit outside of [person-to-person] margin lending on a few exchanges, and I had the feeling that this was a big opportunity that I was well-suited to go after.”

-Other companies providing crypto-backed loans that are issued in fiat currencies include CoinLoan, SALT Lending, Nexo.io, and Celsius Network, among others.
+Other companies providing crypto-backed loans that are issued in fiat currencies include CoinLoan, SALT Lending, Nexo.io and Celsius Network, among others.